 The general stigma attached to homeschooled kids is the presumption that they are ” socially awkward weirdos”.
-That they are disadvantaged as they are not surrounded by other peers in a traditional school environment.
+They are disadvantaged as they are not surrounded by other peers in a traditional school environment.

-That they lack communication skills they are deficient in navigating social situations and often display negative behaviours more than “normal” kids.
+They lack communication skills are deficient in navigating social situations and often display negative behaviours more than “normal” kids.

 This scenario and stereotypical description is every parent’s nightmare when homeschooling their kids.
 Thinking that their child will be socially exiled, have no friends, lack social etiquette and be disengaged from their community will eventually turn them into a hermit.